dikortis/LetsTalkETC/Episodes/Episode_12.md

 **Christian Seberino:**
-okay great Justin do you want to add anything to that um
+okay great Justin do you want to add anything to that

 **Justin Fisher:**
- yeah he you know I
+ yes he you know I
-thought the etherion project you know I bought into the concept of smart contracts um I think it was a wonderful idea I probably when I I actually originally I had a minor just kind of an interest stake in the ico um it was real exciting I didn't really understand the tech like I do today it was more just I was I was enthralled by the notion of a smart contract and it really excited me
+thought the etherion project you know I bought into the concept of smart contracts I think it was a wonderful idea I probably when I I actually originally I had a minor just kind of an interest stake in the ICO  it was real exciting I didn't really understand the tech like I do today it was more just I was I was enthralled by the notion of a smart contract and it really excited me
-I wanted to see the project unfold see where it could go and i know i'm i got out at around 250 and tried to get back in and whatnot and traded around and I got caught in the dowel thing and and again we're talking few hundred bucks and nothing crazy but the experience was enough for me to say you know I just
+I wanted to see the project unfold see where it could go and i know i got out at around 250 and tried to get back in and whatnot and traded around and I got caught in the dowel thing and again we're talking few hundred bucks and nothing crazy but the experience was enough for me to say you know I just